diverenforce/landing-page/README.md

 Logo picture is wild berry princess from at, taken from fandom.

 third picture aka hollow knight- art by syanart.
 I got it from displate

+note: I would like to apologize for I have not used best practices in terms of committing aka using atomic commits and frequently commiting